jianhaoti/minimalistic-personal-page/blogPosts/bias-variance.md

 \end{equation}
 $$

-What's important here is that that the design matrix $X$ (training data) is seen as deterministic in this calculation.
 In machine learning, however, we're more interested in predictions.
 So let's instead view OLS as a _prediction model_.
 In this case, the bias of OLS is now understood as

 $$
 \begin{equation}